hexatomic/hexatomic/docs/user/src/usage/grid-editor/README.md

 >
 > ![Screenshot of an annotation grid showing overlapping spans](overlap.png)

+Columns are not part of Hexatomic's internal [data model Salt](../projects.md#data-model).
+Therefore, they are not saved in the project when you save your changes.
+While columns may be empty with no values in their cells, e.g., after their initial creation or the deletion of all cells, they will be deleted as soon as the editor is closed, or another editor is opened on another document.

 **Merged cells** represent annotations on spans that cover more than one token.
 You can see this in the last grid column in the [screenshot](#screenshot) above.